sudhirj/active_datastore/README.md

 	client = ActiveDatastore::Client.new AUTH_EMAIL, AUTH_KEY
 	$dataset = ActiveDatastore::Dataset.new DATASET_ID, client

-The initialization of the client seems be performance / network intensive, so it might make sense to do it once and hold the `$dataset` for the lifetime of the application. `ActiveDatastore::Dataset` is stateless and should support this.
+The initialization of the client is performance / network intensive, so it might make sense to do it once and hold the `$dataset` for the lifetime of the application. `ActiveDatastore::Dataset` is stateless and will support this.

-To make calls to the datastore, use the methods documented on the [JSON API Reference](https://developers.google.com/datastore/docs/apis/v1beta1/datasets) (but remember use the underscore equivalent names.)
+To make calls to the datastore, use the methods documented on the [JSON API Reference](https://developers.google.com/datastore/docs/apis/v1beta1/datasets), but remember to use the underscore equivalent names.
+For example, use `begin_transaction` instead of `beginTransaction`.

 	start_response = $dataset.begin_transaction({
 	  isolationLevel: "snapshot"